jonathonklem/help.managememberships.com/docs/membership/membership-levels.md

 ## 🔀 Reordering Membership Levels

-You can **drag and drop** membership levels in the table to reorder them.
-The order is saved via the `sort_order` column and affects how levels are displayed in dropdowns or public listings.
+To reorder how resources appear (e.g., in dropdowns or booking interfaces), click the **up/down arrow icon** in the top-left corner of the table, then **drag and drop** the rows into your preferred sequence.
+When done, **click the checkbox** to save the new order.

 ---